MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 &nbsp;
 </details>
 <details>
-<summary>How can I deploy the code in Azure using Teams Toolkit, and use Graph API get an app user profile photo?</summary>
+<summary>How can I deploy the code in Azure using Teams Toolkit, and use Graph API get a user profile photo?</summary>

 For more information on Teams Toolkit, see [Create a new Teams project](toolkit/create-new-project.md) and [TeamsFx Library](toolkit/TeamsFx-CLI.md).
 <br>